ibm-cloud-docs/billing-usage/service-level-commit.md

 ## Before you begin
 {: #before-service-commit}

-- You can have commitments for services deployed on-premises only in an individual account, such as standalone account or an account within an enterprise.
+- You can have commitments for services that are deployed on-premises only in an individual account, such as a stand-alone account or an account within an enterprise.
 - Service-level commitments cannot be shared across multiple accounts.
-- Commitments for services deployed on-premises include a one-time installation charge.
+- Commitments for services that are deployed on-premises include a one-time installation charge.